+Process type

-Process type Informal but persistent process
+Informal but persistent process

+Rationale

-Rationale -> Local issues only; no external support mechanism; culture of signing There is no formally established mechanism to support the negotiation between Salafi armed groups.
+No formally established mechanism supported the negotiation between the two armed groups.
 Moreover, this agreement cannot be linked to the national peace process.
-Indeed, both groups have a Salafist ideology; they oppose the rule of Bashar al-Assad in Syria and reject the idea of a national negotiation to solve the conflict.
-Yet, it seems that both signing parties choose to solve daily pragmatic issues related to their armed struggle through agreements.
-Although one cannot speak of a "culture" of singing peace agreements, the parties are involved (in a non-proactive and non-conscious way) in a persistent practice of signing local agreements.
+Indeed, both groups oppose the rule of Bashar al-Assad in Syria and reject the idea of a national negotiation to solve the conflict.
+Yet, it seems that both signing parties choose to solve their quarrels through agreements.
+Finally, this agreement is one of the several agreements signed between the two groups throughout 2018 and 2019 in Idlib and Aleppo governorate.